mirogon/GodotMmo/Docs/GodotMmoTodo.md

 # Current Task
-- Create char at slot X
+- SelectCharScene Button says Play instead of Create when a char in this slot already exists

 # Current Macrotask
 - Client has a list of account characters stored locally that he got from a packet from the server after login

 # TODO
-- Show received characters from server in select char scene
 - Download metin2 p server to check how the char creation screen works in the game
 - Create metin like char screen with 4 rotating bases (4 can be changed by changing a single number)
 - [GameServer] Keeps track of which player is successfully logged in with its session id, etc.